University Tips Blog

 A headshot image of the author, Simon Fairbanks

-Write for the Students' Guide to University 2026
+Write for the Parents' Guide to University 2026

 Do you work in school liaison, student recruitment, or widening participation?

-We would love you to share your experience, expertise, and enthusiasm by writing an article for our next Students’ Guide to University.
+We'd love you to share your experience, expertise, and enthusiasm by writing an article for our next Parents’ Guide to University.

-As with our previous Students’ Guide, this will be published as a free online resource for prospective students.
+As with our previous Parents’ Guide, this will be published as a free online resource for parents and supporters of prospective students.
 It will be filled with advice about researching university options, attending university events, applying to university, and getting ready to go.

-Do you have insights about the university application journey that would interest prospective students?
-Maybe advice on the support available to under-represented groups?
+Do you have insights about the university application journey that would interest parents and supporters?
+Maybe advice on the opportunities available to under-represented groups?
 Perhaps a look at alternatives to a traditional degree?
 Or guidance on how students can research and visit the many options available to them?

 If so, we’d love you to write for us!